fbpx

 The parade was adorable!
 Photo credit: Marcie Cheung

-We ended up catching the float part of the parade as we made our way back to the hotel and we got to wave to Santa!
+We caught the float part of the parade and got to wave to Santa himself!

 Image of fish and chips at Hilliard's in Killarney